 A lot has changed since the early days of JCTRA, but one thing that hasn’t is our devotion to keeping Jones Creek open and ridable for ourselves and the riding public.
-The Rock ‘n Roll Poker Run ended when the unsanctioned trails were declared off-limits, but last summer we hosted our first “Season Opening” event which had great attendance and gave folks a chance to meet us.
+The Rock ‘n Roll Poker Run ended when the unsanctioned trails were declared off-limits, but in 2018 we hosted our first “Season Opening” event which had great attendance and gave folks a chance to meet us.
 We still hold cut-n-ride work parties too, and if you check the calendar of events, you’ll see places and events you might catch us at as a group, having fun around dirt bikes and barbeques.
 And the Hangover!
-The Hangover is in its 48th year now, and we are both proud and thrilled we get to host this awesome event for a thousand of our best friends.
+The Hangover is headed into it’s 50th year now, and we are both proud and thrilled we get to host this awesome event for a thousand of our best friends.

 We’ve been through periods when things are booming, and also barely moving.
 However, in all that time, the dedicated individuals of JCTRA have continued to fight for your motorized rights in the Yacolt Burn forest, and we’ll never stop doing so.
 Won’t you join with us?

 A Letter from Co-Founder Bill Buckman, circa 1990:

 Thanks for asking about our club.
 We are all very proud of it and its accomplishments so we are always ready to boast about it.
 The Jones Creek Trail Riders Association, Inc. (JCTRA) was formed in October of 1990 when the Jones Creek riding area came under attack by its neighbors.
 They had many complaints but mostly it boiled down to garbage dumping and vandalism.
 At a public meeting that was being held to disclose a plan to enlarge the Jones Creek parking lot they, the neighbors, had made a pretty good case for closing the area.
 Ross Sicilia and I decided that if someone didn’t officially represent the motorcycle riders of the area that we would lose it.